-Financial institutions should be required to identify the beneficial owner, and take reasonable measures to verify the identity of the beneficial owner using relevant information or data. (a) procedures governing customer identification, documentation and verification of customer information, and other customer due diligence measures. (b) methods for the identification of suspicious transactions and suspicious activities (c) guidelines for internal reporting of suspicious transaction and suspicious activities (d) guidelines for adopting the risk-based approach to monitoring financial activity.
-This includes categories of activities or business that are considered to be of a high risk.
-Regulation 12 (2) considers that where the beneficial owner of an account is a legal person or a person acting pursuant to a legal arrangement, the Financial Institution or listed business shall: (a) verify that any person purporting to act on behalf of the legal person or legal arrangement is so authorized and identify and verify the identity of that person; (b) verify the legal status of the legal person or legal arrangement; (c) understand the ownership and control structure of the legal person or legal arrangement; and (d) Determine who are natural persons who have effective control over a legal person or legal arrangement.
+• Financial institutions should be required to determine the natural persons who ultimately own or control customers that are legal persons or legal arrangements.
+Financial institutions should be required to conduct due diligence on the business relationship. information, and other customer due diligence measures. (b) methods for the identification of suspicious transactions and suspicious activities (c) guidelines for internal reporting of suspicious transaction and suspicious activities (d) guidelines for adopting the risk-based approach to monitoring financial activity.
+This includes categories of activities or business that are considered to be of a high risk. • Regulation 12 (2) considers that where the beneficial owner of an account is a legal person or a person acting pursuant to a legal arrangement, the Financial Institution or listed business shall: (a) verify that any person purporting to act on behalf of the legal person or legal arrangement is so authorized and identify and verify the identity of that person; (b) verify the legal status of the legal person or legal arrangement; (c) understand the ownership and control structure of the legal person or legal arrangement; and (d) Determine who are natural persons who have effective control over a legal person or legal arrangement.
 Note that for the purpose of this Regulation, "beneficial owner" means the person who ultimately owns and controls an account, or who exercises ultimate control over a legal person or arrangement.
 Regulation 15 of the Financial Obligation Regulations, 2010, states that relevant identification records shall be obtained by the Financial Institution or listed business upon the initiation of a business relationship.
-The detailed information to be recorded are as follows: (a) full name of the applicant(s) (b) permanent address and proof thereof (c) date and place of birth (d) nationality (e) nature and place of business/ occupation where applicable, occupational income (f) signature (g) purpose of the proposed business relationship or tr -- --- --
+The detailed information to be recorded are as follows: (a) full name of the applicant(s) (b) permanent address and proof thereof (c) date and place of birth (d) nationality (e) nature and place of business/ occupation where applicable, occupational income (f) signature (g) purpose of the proposed business relationship or transaction or source of funds -- --- -- ---